Affiliate links on Android Authority may earn us a commission. Learn more.

 Most people rely on smartphones to navigate their daily lives, but a high-powered, complicated device isn’t for everyone.
-Sometimes you need a basic phone that can place calls and take the occasional picture.
-That’s where these phones come in.
-Flip phones have come a long way in the last few years, with some now offering a few smart features.
-If you’re ready for a cheap upgrade, here are the best flip phones you can buy.
+Sometimes, you need a basic phone to place calls and take the occasional picture.
+That’s where these models come in.
+Flip phones have actually made a lot of progress in the last few years, and indeed, you can get a smart flip if you want one.
+Here are the best flip phones you can buy.

 The best flip phones:

-Editor’s note: We’re not expecting too many new flip phones in 2021, but we’ll be sure to add them to our list if any launch.
+Editor’s note: We’re not expecting too many new flip phones this year, but we’ll be sure to add them to our list if any launch.

-We all remember the days when Nokia ruled the cellphone landscape.
+Many of us remember the days when Nokia ruled the cellphone landscape.
 From unbreakable bricks to bright-colored devices, it was just the way to go.
-Now, the Nokia 2720 Flip is here to recapture a little bit of that excitement.
-It’s a 4G-enabled device, complete with a 2MP camera and access to a few of the most popular apps.
-You can tap into YouTube, WhatsApp, and Google Maps right on the 2.8-inch internal display.
-Nokia’s 2720 Flip phone comes GSM unlocked, so you should be able to bring it to a number of networks.
+The Nokia 2760 Flip tries to recapture a little bit of that excitement.
+It’s a 4G-enabled device with a 5MP camera and access to a few of the most popular modern apps, such as YouTube, WhatsApp, and Google Maps.
+You’ll be looking at these on a 2.8-inch internal display.
+The 2760 Flip phone is available from Straight Talk and TracFone in the US.

 Kyocera DuraXV Extreme